Connectivity & OTA

 Connection watchdog (10 min) - if no successful _client.loop() or publish in 10 minutes, the client force-disconnects and reconnects.
 Catches half-open TCP sockets that PubSubClient reports as connected.

-Telegram HTTPS timeout - all outbound HTTPS requests (Telegram Bot API, webhooks) are capped at 10 seconds.
-Without this, a slow DNS lookup or TLS handshake can block loop() long enough for the MQTT keepalive (60s) to expire.
+Telegram HTTPS timeout - all outbound HTTPS requests (Telegram Bot API, webhooks) are capped at 10 s.
+Without this, a slow DNS lookup or TLS handshake can block loop() long enough for the MQTT keepalive (60 s) to expire.

-NTP-aware TLS (v1.3.0+) - on cold boot when NTP hasn’t synced yet, the system clock is at epoch (Jan 1970).
-Certificate validation fails because every cert looks expired.
-MQTTClient now connects insecure on cold boot, then forces a reconnect with proper cert validation once NTP syncs.
-This eliminates the ~10 minute initial connect delay that happened when the client retried TLS handshakes with a bad clock.
+NTP-aware TLS - on a cold boot the system clock starts at epoch (Jan 1970), so certificate validation fails because every cert looks expired.
+MQTTClient connects insecure on cold boot, then forces a reconnect with cert validation once NTP syncs.
+Eliminates the ~10 minute initial connect delay seen when the client retries TLS handshakes against a bad clock.

-TLS heap guard - on boards with limited RAM (e.g. CYD/WROOM-32), the cert upgrade is skipped when free heap is below 40KB.
-WiFiClientSecure’s SSL allocation needs a large contiguous block - attempting it on a tight heap causes OOM crashes.
+TLS heap guard - the cert upgrade is skipped when free heap is below ~40 KB at connect time.
+WiFiClientSecure’s SSL allocation needs a large contiguous block; attempting it on a tight heap causes OOM crashes.
 The connection stays insecure with a warning logged.

 Connection uptime is logged on disconnect to help diagnose patterns (consistent ~3600s = NAT timeout, random = WiFi instability).